-The Company recorded a tax benefit of \$0.5 million \$1.2 million and \$1.7 million for the three and six nine months ended June 30, 2023 September 30, 2023, which resulted in effective tax rates of 0.4% 1.09% and 0.2% 0.52%, respectively.
+The Company recorded a tax benefit of \$1.2 million and \$1.7 million for the three and nine months ended September 30, 2023 March 31, 2024, which resulted in effective tax rates of 1.09% and 0.52%, respectively.
 The effective tax rate is different from U.S. statutory rate of 21% due to the full valuation allowance against tax losses in the U.S. The income tax benefit for the periods presented primarily relates to operations in the United Kingdom and realization of related deferred taxes.

-As of June 30, 2023 September 30, 2023, the Company continued to remain maintain its full valuation allowance against U.S. federal and state net deferred tax assets from the operations in the U.S. territory as it expected to be in a cumulative loss position and does not have sufficient positive evidence to realize support the realizability of its U.S. net deferred tax assets in the U.S. territory, assets.
+As of September 30, 2023 March 31, 2024, the Company continued to maintain its full valuation allowance against U.S. federal and state net deferred tax assets as it expected to be in a cumulative loss position and does not have sufficient positive evidence to support the realizability of its U.S. net deferred tax assets.
+The Company recorded no tax benefit or expense for the three months ended March 31, 2023.